Amos 'n' Andy: Television

 Hoping to bring the show to television as early as 1946, Gosden and Correll searched for cast members for four years before filming began.
 CBS hired the duo as producers of the new television show.
 According to a 1950 newspaper story, Gosden and Correll had initial aspirations to voice the characters Amos, Andy and Kingfish for television while the actors hired for these roles performed and apparently were to lip-sync the story lines.
 A year later, both spoke about how they realized they were visually unsuited to play the television roles, citing difficulties with making the Check and Double Check film.
 No further mention was made about Gosden and Correll continuing to voice the key male roles in the television series.
-Corell and Gosden did record the lines of the main male characters to serve as a guideline for the television show dialogue at one point.
+Correll and Gosden did record the lines of the main male characters to serve as a guideline for the television show dialogue at one point.
 In 1951, the men targeted 1953 for their retirement from broadcasting; there was speculation that their radio roles might be turned over to black actors at that time.

-Adapted to television, The Amos 'n Andy Show was produced from June 1951 to April 1953 with 52 filmed episodes, sponsored by the Blatz Brewing Company.
-The television series used black actors in the main roles, although the actors were instructed to keep their voices and speech patterns close to those of Gosden and Correll.
-Produced at the Hal Roach Studios for CBS, the show was among the first television series to be filmed with a multicamera setup, four months before I Love Lucy used the technique.
+Adapted to television, The Amos 'n Andy Show was produced from June 1951 to April 1953, and was primarily sponsored by the Blatz Brewing Company.
+78 half hour episodes were eventually produced.
+The television series used black actors in the main roles, although the actors were instructed to keep their voices and speech patterns close to those of Gosden and Correll, and was produced at the Hal Roach Studios for CBS.
 The series' theme song was based on the radio show's "The Perfect Song" but became Gaetano Braga's "Angel's Serenade", performed by The Jeff Alexander Chorus.
 The program debuted on June 28, 1951.

 The main roles in the television series were played by the following black actors: